zephyrproject-rtos/zephyr/doc/reference/storage/nvs/nvs.rst

 NVS allows storage of binary blobs, strings, integers, longs, and any combination of these.

-Each element is stored in flash as metadata (8 byte) and data.
+Each element is stored in flash as metadata (8 to 10 bytes) and data.
 The metadata is written in a table starting from the end of a nvs sector, the data is written one after the other from the start of the sector.
-The metadata consists
-of: id, data offset in sector, data length, part (unused) and a crc.
+The metadata consists of: id, data offset in sector, data length, part (unused) and a crc.

-A write of data to nvs always starts with writing the data, followed by a write of the metadata.
+A write of data to nvs always starts by writing the data, followed by a write of the metadata.
 Data that is written in flash without metadata is ignored during initialization.